Jey-Cee/ioBroker.enocean/README.md

 EnOcean Pi Modul

+Eltako FGW14:
+You have to enable ESP2 mode in the adapter config, to use the FGW14.
+**Important**: This gateway does not support all features and devices of this adapter.
+Known features that does not work: RSSI, Gateway information can not be read.
+If there is no technical reason to use this gateway it is highly recomended to use an other one.

 ## Control devices
 In general there is a cmd object where you can choose the command that you want to execute.
 Before you can execute a command you have to set all attributes that are necessary, you can find this information in the profile definition.